life2free/react-api-pattern/README.md

 # React UI Pattern

-Build out user interfaces with HTML, react and CSS.
+Build out user interfaces with React, HTML, and CSS.
 The UI follows one UI Pattern, the data to populate the UI Pattern comes from the API.

 ## Requirements